eea/eea.plonebuildout.core/README.txt

     extends =
         https://raw.github.com/eea/eea.plonebuildout.core/master/buildout-configs/kgs/1.1/versions.cfg

+Once the modification has been made:

+1. re-run buildout
-Once the modification has been made, re-run buildout, restart Zope instances and then follow normal Plone upgrade procedures: first run upgrade migration of Plone (if case), then upgrade the EEA and thirdparty packages.
+2. restart Zope instances and then follow normal Plone upgrade procedures

+   * first run upgrade migration of Plone (if case)
+   * then upgrade the EEA and third-party packages: within **Site Setup > Add-ons** run available upgrades.

 Source code
 ===========
 Source code can be found under EEA organisation on GitHub and consist in one package for the core buildout, one Plone profile package and one buildout example.

 - `eea.plonebuildout.core`_
 - `eea.plonebuildout.profile`_
 - `eea.plonebuildout.example`_

 To add a new package within EEA organization GitHub space, follow the instructions from this wiki: `How to add EEA packages on GitHub`_.

 Copyright and license
 =====================
 The Initial Owner of the Original Code is European Environment Agency (EEA).
 All Rights Reserved.

 The EEA-CPB (the Original Code) is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 More details under `License.txt`_.